As RWE’s UK Country Chair, and Chair of the RWE UK Renewables Boards, Tom is the most

 Before moving to Brussels, Joop worked in political circles in his home country The Netherlands.
 He held several functions in the Dutch Parliament, the Ministry of Foreign Affairs and a national newspaper.
 He also founded a think-tank for young professionals, wrote six books and many op-eds and essays.
 His latest book deals with climate action (including a chapter on CCS and DAC0).

-Stefano is the External Relations Manager for the CCSA in Brussels.
-He has had several previous experiences in EU climate and energy policies, having worked for companies and trade associations such as FederlegnoArredo, GSE (Gestore Servizi Energetici), and the European Heat Pump Association.
+Stefano is Head of EU External Affairs for the CCSA in Brussels.
+He has several previous experiences in EU climate and energy policies, having worked for companies and trade associations such as GSE (Gestore Servizi Energetici), the European Heat Pump Association and FederlegnoArredo.
 In his previous role, Stefano was the Policy and Business Development Advisor for the RE-Source Platform, working with SolarPower Europe and WindEurope.
+Since February 2024, Stefano is also the Vice-Chair of the Brussels Sustainability Club.

-Charles-Albert Bareth is the EU Senior Policy Officer at CCSA in Brussels, supporting activities of the Zero Emissions Platform and the CCUS SET-Plan.
+Charles-Albert Bareth is the EU Regulatory Affairs Manager at CCSA in Brussels.
 Prior to joining the CCSA, Charles-Albert worked for a European public affairs agency in Brussels, supporting the policy activities of a large trade association.
 Charles-Albert holds a Master’s Degree in Economics from the Free University of Brussels and a Master’s Degree in Journalism from Sciences Po Paris.

 William Druet is an EU Policy Officer at CCSA in Brussels.
 Before joining the CCSA, William worked in the forest sector, having gained experience working with environmental agencies, wood-biomass industries and researchers.
 He holds a master’s degree in Public and International Law from the Free University of Brussels (ULB), as well as a master’s degree in Environmental Policy from the University of Sussex.